-There is evidence that the lower respiratory tract is the primary site of deposition and retention of the Substance, because it is respirable.
+There is evidence that the lower respiratory tract is the primary site of deposition and retention of the Substance, because the Substance is in the form of particle of respirable size.

-You are reminded that several paragraphs of the OECD TG 412 address specific issues related to testing of poorly soluble solid aerosols.
+You are reminded that several paragraphs of the OECD TG 413 address specific issues related to testing of poorly soluble solid aerosols.
 Details on measurement and evaluation of lung burden are also provided in the OECD GD 39.

 Therefore, you are requested to perform measurements of lung burden and bronchoalveolar lavage fluid (BALF) which are specifically designed to address such situation.
-The latest guidance on how to perform such measurements are described in the revised version of the OECD 412 test guideline adopted on 25 June 2018.
+The latest guidance on how to perform such measurements are described in the revised version of the OECD 413 test guideline adopted on 25 June 2018.